 Jason M. Kroot is a partner at Cavanagh Law Group with more than two decades of experience handling complex and high-profile personal injury cases.
-He has obtained numerous multi-million-dollar results in medical malpractice cases, including a record-setting $16.3 million verdict for a Cook County woman who suffered permanent brain damage after doctors failed to monitor her vital signs while she was under anesthesia.
+He has obtained numerous multimillion-dollar results in medical malpractice cases, including a record-setting $16.3 million verdict for a Cook County woman who suffered permanent brain damage after doctors failed to monitor her vital signs while she was under anesthesia.
+Most recently, he obtained a $12.5 million settlement against a Chicago-area hospital after his client suffered a stroke within three months of being taken off his blood thinner medication intended to prevent an embolic stroke.
 Kroot practices in every area of personal injury law and has extensive experience in medical malpractice cases, including those involving birth injuries, misdiagnosis, surgical errors and medication errors.

 Kroot earned a bachelor’s degree from the University of Texas at Austin in 1995 and graduated from IIT Chicago-Kent College of Law in 1999.
 While there, he received two CALI Excellence for the Future awards for Trial Advocacy I and II and was a member of the school’s Student Trial Advocacy Competition trial team.
 Kroot has been named an Illinois Leading Lawyer and is a member of the Illinois Trial Lawyers Association.

-Kroot lives in Chicago, where he enjoys spending time with his two children, Adam and Alana.
+Kroot lives in Chicago, where he enjoys raising his two children.
 Kroot has been an amateur auto racer for the past 15 years.